-Croeso i Pwllheli – Welcome to Criccieth Gwynedd in Wales.
-Criccieth is a town and community on the Llŷn Peninsula in the Eifionydd area of Gwynedd in Wales.
+Welcome to Criccieth Gwynedd in Wales.
+Criccieth is a town on the Llŷn Peninsula in the Eifionydd area of Gwynedd in Wales.
 5 miles west of Porthmadog, 9 miles east of Pwllheli and 17 miles south of Caernarfon.

-Criccieth beach is a what I’d like to call…views for days.
-One of the perks of going to this beach is that it splits into two beaches and both overlook Criccieth’s medieval castle.
+Criccieth Beach - this beach splits into two beaches and both overlook Criccieth’s medieval castle.
 There are a range of shops and places to eat near the beach and in the summer months you’ll find ‘Cariad Gelato Piaggio’ ice cream truck which is famous for their homemade ice cream flavours!

-Accessibility to the beach is limited with steep paths and rockery.
-Those with mobility issues may find this difficult.
+Access to the beach is limited with steep paths and rocks so visitors with mobility issues may find this difficult.
 Please bear this in mind when visiting.
 There are nearby public toilets which include a disabled facility.
 Dog restrictions may apply throughout the year.

-Criccieth’s town centre is bursting with quaint shops, gifts cafes and takeaways.
+Criccieth Shops and Food - Criccieth’s town centre is bursting with quaint shops, gifts cafes and takeaways.
 You’ll find everything that you need here to fill your shopping needs.
-One of our favourite shops is called, ’The Naked Spinner’ and here you can find a range of bespoke gifts produce locally by local farms.
+One of our favourite shops is called, ’The Naked Spinner’ and here you can find a range of bespoke gifts produced locally by local farms.

-Parking can be found around the town centre and beaches.
-Parking prices range between £2.00 - £10.00 but this is subject to change.
+Criccieth Parking and Accessibility - parking can be found around the town centre and beaches.
 Although most parking meters take cash only there are options to pay through the, PayByPhone app around the town centre.
 This process is simple and easy.
 Public toilets can be found around the town centre with disabled access.